-Chapter 15 Fiber Optic Pressure
+Chapter 13 Fiber Optic Pressure

-The Fiber Optic Pressure option for the Model 1025 provides the capability to continuously monitor physiological pressure using ultra-miniature, fiber optic pressure sensors.
+The Fiber Optic Pressure option for the Model 1030 provides the capability to continuously monitor physiological pressure using ultra-miniature, fiber optic pressure sensors.
 The ultra-miniature sensors are intended for use in small infusion needles, catheters and guide wires enabling minimally invasive physiology pressure measurements.

-The pressure sensors can be used to measure pressure in a number of locations like the aorta, left ventricle of the heart, ventricles of the brain and in the spinal canal.
+The pressure sensors can be used in locations like the aorta, left ventricle of the heart, ventricles of the brain and in the spinal canal.
 However, for many users, the most exciting application is to provide minimally invasive, continuous monitoring of blood pressure and heart rate by simply inserting the sensor tip into an artery